DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 - The Open Source software Calibre, which features a graphical user interface, can alternatively be used for document conversion and editing.
 </div>

 Making an EPUB doesn't have to be a complicated process.
 Since the EPUB standard is open and based on HTML (the same standard used for designing web pages), there's an increasingly large number of ways of converting and exporting different types of source file formats to EPUB.
 For very simple publications, it may be possible to use a software tool that directly converts your document to EPUB.
-However, before exploring in detail any of these do-it-yourself tools, we will first explain what an EPUB contains, how it works, and how to make one from scratch.
+However, before exploring in detail any of these DIY tools, we will first explain what an EPUB contains, how it works, and how to make one from scratch.

 This chapter consists of four sections:

-1) Do-it-yourself EPUB from scratch
+1) DIY EPUB from scratch
-2) Do-it-yourself EPUB using InDesign
+2) DIY EPUB using InDesign
-3) Do-it-yourself EPUB using Pandoc
+3) DIY EPUB using Pandoc
 4) Using Calibre and custom plug-ins

-##Do-it-yourself EPUB from scratch
+##DIY EPUB from scratch

 The process of creating an EPUB from scratch is similar to that of developing a simple website.
 The main difference is that while websites can and often do include material from other locations or websites, an EPUB is 'self-contained'.
 This means that all pages or images displayed must be part of the collection.
 Making an EPUB from scratch, by hand, is useful for creating small and simple publications, for creating or modifying publications that make extensive use of the particularities of the EPUB format, or in order to explore and better understand the functionalities and inner workings of this format, which is what we will now do.